Vhkan/tinyapp/README.md

 - After successfull registration you will be redirected to the URLs page.
 - Click on "Create New URL" and enter a URL into the "Enter URL" field.
 - Click on "Submit" button and you'll be redirected to the page where you can enter a new short URL into "New URL" field.
-- Next click on "Submit" button and you'll be redirected to the your personal URLs page where you can edid or delete your links.
+- Next click on "Submit" button and you'll be redirected to the your personal URLs page where you can edit or delete your links.